revolunet/revolunet.github.io/source/_posts/2013-07-23-angularjs-tips-n-tricks-2.markdown

 If you play with selects, the `ng-options` directive is [quite powerful](http://docs.angularjs.org/api/ng.directive:select) and [has many syntaxes](http://odetocode.com/blogs/scott/archive/2013/06/19/using-ngoptions-in-angularjs.aspx).

-For example you can easily group a model by attribute :
+For example you can easily group a model by attribute to have a nested select menu :

 ```html
 <select ng-options="distrib.version group by distrib.name for distrib in distribs"></select>